Half the House Has Power: Causes, Safe Checks, and What It Means

 • Do not remove the panel cover

-• Do not ignore flickering lights or burning smells
+• Do not ignore flickering, buzzing, or heat

 When to Call for Professional Help